yene/WKdova/README.md

 - [X] GPS location (requires NSLocationAlwaysAndWhenInUseUsageDescription, NSLocationAlwaysUsageDescription, NSLocationWhenInUseUsageDescription)
 - [x] Take picture (requires NSPhotoLibraryUsageDescription, NSCameraUsageDescription)

+When should you not use a WKWebView?
+When you want to access the filesystem, or in general when you need to send lots of data back and forth between the view and the OS.

 ## How to use

 Setup a WKWebview